entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 The `validate.body` middleware applies [JSON schema] validation to incoming request bodies.
 It intercepts the body that would be returned by [`context.body`] and validates it against the given schema, throwing a `400 Bad Request` error on validation failure.
-If the body passes validation it will be passed through.
+If the body passes validation it is passed through.

 `Ajv` is configured with `{useDefaults: true, allErrors: true}` by default.
-In development mode, `strictTypes` will be set to `true`.
+In development mode, `strictTypes` is set to `true`.
 In non-development mode, it is set to `"log"`.

 **Arguments:**